Why does a cat’s belly hang?

 The loose skin and fatty interior makes it harder for adversaries to land debilitating or killing blows.

-Cats stretch when they run and climb.
+Why do cats stand up and stretch when they run and climb?

 The ability to do these things efficiently, especially when chasing down prey or climbing a tree with a kill, is dependent upon being able to move quickly and efficiently.